react-bootstrap-table/react-bootstrap-table2/docs/columns.md

 * `colIndex`

 ## <a name='style'>column.style - [Object | Function]</a>
-It's availabe to have custom class on table column:
+It's availabe to have custom style on table column:

 ```js
 {